 # How Espresso Fits

 Espresso is a decentralized settlement layer.
-Chains and applications integrate with Espresso to get decentralized Proof of Stake settlement and finality on the blocks they produce, optional data availability, and cross-chain readability through [light client contracts](/network/developer/the-espresso-network/light-client.md) on Ethereum and Arbitrum One.
+Chains and applications integrate with Espresso to get decentralized Proof of Stake settlement and finality on the blocks they produce, optional data availability, and state finalized by Espresso that other chains and applications can verify when they need to rely on that settlement.

 ## Pattern 1: A dedicated execution environment built around Espresso

 A team builds an application or chain that runs its own execution environment (defining its own rules for fees, ordering, compliance, and asset support) and settles through Espresso.
-Espresso's decentralized Proof of Stake finality on the chain's blocks is the chain's settlement guarantee; counterparties on Ethereum or Arbitrum One verify finalized state from the light client contracts.
+That environment can use Besu or another EVM client, rather than a single prescribed execution stack.
+Multiple parallel instances of the same environment can run on Espresso simultaneously, scaling throughput linearly without redesigning application logic.
+Espresso's decentralized Proof of Stake finality on the chain's blocks is the chain's settlement guarantee; counterparties can verify state finalized by Espresso when they need to rely on that settlement.

 This pattern fits institutions and application teams that need: